SondagesPro/LS-cpVille/README.md

 ## Setup and activation
 - During activation an new table is created and data is set up in this table.
-- If your hoster have very limited time for PHP scriot : this can break.
+- If your hoster have very limited time for PHP script : you can send yourself the DB
 - You can set yourself the DB : name must be lime_cpville_insee_cp (lime_ must be replaced by real prefix) and column insee, nom, cp, nomsimple.
-- You can add another column : then this can prefill specific subquestion.
+- You can add another column : this can prefill specific subquestion with same code.
 - If needed : you can update the database your way.

 ## Documentation
-In a multi text question type : set a Sub question with SaisieVille code launch a system to
+In a multi text question type : set a Sub question with SaisieVille automatically launch a system to
 - Allow user search for postal code or part of town name to fill the sub question
 - Fill Extra sub question with code CodePostal with the postal code
 - Fill Extra sub question with code Insee with the Insee code
 - Fill Extra sub question with code Nom with the town name

-Each code can be completed by some cararcter : this allow multiple SaisieVille in same question.
-For example SaisieVilleA, SaisieVilleB and InseeA, InseeB filled by insee code.
+- Fill Extra sub question with code as column name od the DB (you can test with region or departement)

 Plugin settings allow admin user to
 - Update the default sub question code and use awn code
 - Choose the maximum number of lines returned
 - Choose if extra sub question is shown or not